Cajun vs Creole BBQ: What's The Difference

 Aluminum cookware hops the line for getting straight to that sizzling heat.
 Normally, this argument would be (mostly) over before it was made, but skipping the stovetop for the hooded grill bathes your cookware in precious, sweltering heat that helps to even out the otherwise weak distribution.
 Aluminum is known to mildly interact with acidic food, but most recipes don’t call for tomatoes.
 Certainly not the Cajun ones!

 Grilling With BBQ Cutlery

 Once you have the pots and pans, invest in professional BBQ cutlery and grilling knives.
 Louisiana cuisine is about the spirit of the meal, and rewards those who respect the ingredients.
-Teach yourself how to care for cooking knives and cutlery, and you’ll find any of these dishes will come faster and easier.
 We won’t say “don’t get a full set” — every kitchen can use one — but Cajun food just asks for a handful of solid chops.
 Creole pleads for greater finesse.

 - Chef knives for general purpose use

 - Utility knives for finer Creole dishes

 - Filet knives for prepping fish